Deva-24/Web-Gitsetup/Readme.md

     Usage: "git diff" or "git diff commit_hash"

 15."git stash"
-   Description: Stash the changes in a dirty working directory.
+   Description: Stash the changes in a dirty working directory .
-   Usage: "git stash" or "git stash pop" (to apply stashed changes)
+   Usage: "git stash" or " git stash pop " (to apply stashed changes)